QuentinRa/intellij-ocaml/README.md

 Originally, I was planning to make things, so that we can use this plugin outside IntelliJ, but now my goal is to at least make this plugin work in IntelliJ before targeting minor IDEs.

-> Please note that some features are already available in ReasonML (ex: support of ODoc), so I will not code them, but "import" them.
+> Please note that some features are already available in ReasonML (ex: support of odoc, dune support, etc.), and I will "import" them.

 ## ✨ How will I do that?